mdelsole/brain-nexus/brain-architecture/overview/index.markdown

 ## Neuron Signaling

 The primary function of a neuron is to produce a signal that travels to other neurons.
 Interestingly, regardless of cell size/shape, biochemistry, behavioral function, etc., almost all neurons can have their signaling described in the same way.
 There are 4 different signals that must be generated in sequence for the signaling process to be successful: an input signal, a trigger signal, a conducting signal, and an output signal.

+In order to be able to generate these four signals, the model enruon must have 4 core components: a **receptive** component, an **integrative** component, a **long-range signaling** component, and a **secretory** component.

+The different types of signals generated in a neuron are determined by the intrinsic electrical proprerties of the **cell membrane**.
+In all cells, the cell membrane serves to isolate the cell from the outside world, allowing its internals to go about their own processes.
+Cells maintain a difference in the electric potential inside and outside of their membrane.

+Neurons are no different.
+In neurons, this is called the **resting membrane potential**, and is the value of the internal voltage of a neuron when not active.
+It's a *relative* value: typically the voltage inside the cell is 65 mV more negative than the outside of the cell.
+In many, the outside voltage is 0, so the typical resting membrane potential of a neuron is -65 mV.

+The value is different for different nerve cells, usually ranging from -40 mV to -80 mV depending on their type.
+Muscle cells are the greatest at -90 mV, presumably to lower the chance of the wrong muscle cells accidentally becoming active.

+This resting membrane potentil value results from two factors: **unequal distribution** of positively charged ions (Na+ and K+) on either side of the membrane, and the **selective permeability** of the membrane.

+Unequal distribution of positively charged ions Na+ and K+ is largely controlled by a membrane protein that actively pumps Na+ *out* of the cell and K+ back *into* it.
+This **Na+ K+ pump** keeps internal Na+ concentrations low (1/10 outside value) and K+ concentrations high (20x outside value).
+Your kidneys are in charge of maintaining the concetrations outside the cell.

+Cell membrane is mostly impermeable (ions can't flow in and out of it), but it is selectively permeable to K+.
+The membrane has proteins that form pores called **ion channels**, which allow certain ions to pass through.

+Whent the cell is at rest, channels that are highly permeable to K+ become active.
+K+ ions **leak** out of these open channels, downing the ion's concentration, and by extension downing the membrane potential.
+As K+ ions exit the cell, they leave behind a cloud of negative charge on the inner surface of the membrane, adding to the membrane being more negative than the outside.

+If you're wondering why I bolded the word "leak", it's because that leak is one of three main determining forces of a neuron's membrane potential.
+More on that down the road though.

 # Genes